 Mission Statement

 Geology is the science of understanding the Earth, including the atmosphere, hydrosphere and lithosphere.
 The Department of Geological Sciences focuses on teaching the fundamentals of Earth science, including the scientific method, the ways in which these Earth systems interact with each other, and how humans are currently affecting these systems.
-Our faculty strive to incorporate current scientific problems into the curriculum, including courses on natural hazards (i.e., earthquakes, wildfire and landslides) and paleoclimatology, in addition to core courses in geology and geophysics.
+Our faculty strive to incorporate current scientific problems into the curriculum, including courses on natural hazards (i.e., earthquakes, wildfire and landslides), paleoclimatology, and resources in addition to core courses in geology and geophysics.
 Most courses involve either field or laboratory components and utilize the most recent geochemical, field and modeling techniques.
 We strive to prepare our students for a diversity of careers, including resource management, education, geotechnical engineering, environmental remediation and energy production, as well as postgraduate study.

 Academic Advisement